 Mapping Buffer-related Commands to COI

-All supported non-rectangle Buffer-related Commands can be mapped to the COI buffer operations.
-COI buffer operations support all features required by OpenCL Buffer-related Commands, except rectangle commands.
+Read/Write/Copy/Map/Unmap Buffer-related Commands can be mapped to the COI buffer operations.
+COI buffer operations support all features required by the this OpenCL Buffer-related Commands.

-Mapping Buffer-related Rectangle Commands to COI

 OPEN15: Will COI support scatter-gather buffer ops?

-Rectangle-related Buffer Commands are still not supported by COI directly.
-This requires mapping of such commands to the set of COI operations and Run Functions to emulate rectangle behavior.

-MIC Device Agent will map Rectangle Buffer Ops into sequence of 3 operations:
+Read/Write/Copy Rectangle Buffer Commands will be directly mapped to the relevant COI scatter-gather buffer commands.

+Migrate Buffer/Image Command is a hint and will be mapped to the COIBufferSetState command.

+OPEN46: Does COIBufferSetState() support all OpenCL Migrate Buffer/Image requirements?